splicemachine/splice_sqlalchemy/README.md

 Then, follow the instructions <a href="https://doc.splicemachine.com/tutorials_connect_odbcinstall.html">here</a> to finish the installation, but use the download links above to retrieve the Driver tarball
 <br><hr>

-Once the Driver is installed, you can pip install splicemachinesa
+Once the Driver is installed, you can pip install splicemachinesa.

+NOTE: If you are on mac, you must install unixODBC `brew install unixodbc`

 ```
 pip install splicemachinesa